cbodonnell/tfarm/README.md

 ### Setup the tfarm server

-*Note: It is recommended to run the tfarm server using a process manager like `systemd`.*
+*Note: It is recommended to run the tfarm server using a process manager like `systemd` ([example](https://github.com/cbodonnell/tfarm/blob/main/examples/systemd/tfarm.service)).*

 #### Configuration